Week 1 (Jan 14 - 16)

 Read: Scaling in Art and Nature (ASGv2 Chap.
 1).

-PHY 201 lecture: Dimension analysis of nuclear explosion....see course materials for this unit.
+PHY 201 lecture: Dimension analysis of the trinity nuclear test....see course materials for this unit.

 Read: The Coherence of Substances (ASGv2 Chap.
 2), Archimedes' Principle and Falling Bodies (ASGv2 Chap.
 3)

-Key topics: Early modern ideas about the coherence of substances; Archimedes' principle, the effect of buoyancy and drag on bodies falling in fluids.
+Key topics: Early modern ideas about the cohesion (internal binding forces) of substances; Archimedes' principle, the effect of buoyancy and drag on bodies falling in fluids.

 PHY 201 lecture: Aristotle's wheel: an ancient geometrical problem related to atomism and infinitesimal calculus....see course materials for this unit.

-Read: and Falling Bodies and Pendular Motion (ASGv2 Chap.
+Read: Falling Bodies and Pendular Motion (ASGv2 Chap.
 4), Pendular motion and harmony (ASGv2 Chap.
 5)

-Key topics: Pendular and periodic motion; sound waves, vibrating strings, frequency and pitch, consonance and dissonance, sympathetic resonance
+Key topics: Periodic motion, pendulums, sound waves, vibrating strings, frequency and pitch, consonance and dissonance, sympathetic resonance

-PHY 201 lecture: Drag and terminal velocity....see course materials for this unit.
+PHY 201 lecture: Drag, nonuniform acceleration, and terminal velocity....see course materials for this unit.

-Read: and The law of the lever (ASGv2 Chap.
+Read: The law of the lever (ASGv2 Chap.
 6).
 Chapter 6 is a bit dense.
-Don't worry if you don't quite follow some of Galileo's geometrical proofs; we'll talk about this in class.
-Beams, bones and giants (ASGv2 Chap.
+Do not worry if you don't quite follow some of Galileo's geometrical proofs; we'll talk about it in class.
+Also read: Beams, bones and giants (ASGv2 Chap.
 7)

-PHY 201 lecture: Lecture on torque and statics....see course materials for this unit.
+PHY 201 lecture: Torque and static equilibrium....see course materials for this unit.

-Read: and Naturally accelerated motion (ASGv2 Chap.
-8).
-The Mean Speed Theorem (ASGv2 Ch.
+Read: Naturally accelerated motion (ASGv2 Chap.
+8) and The Mean Speed Theorem (ASGv2 Ch.
 9)

 Key topics: uniform acceleration; position, velocity and acceleration, mean speed theorem

-PHY 201 lecture: A calculus approach to kinematics and falling bodies....see course materials for this unit.
+PHY 201 lecture: The calculus of kinematics and falling bodies: time derivatives, displacement, velocity and acceleration....see course materials for this unit.

-Read: and Equilibrium, Force and Acceleration (ASGv2 Ch.
+Read: Equilibrium, Force and Acceleration (ASGv2 Ch.
 10).
 From Conic Sections to Projectile Motion (ASGv2 Chap.
 11) and The Speed and Force of a Projectile (ASGv2 Chap.
 12).
+We will focus on Chap.
+10 and 11.

 Key topics: two-dimensional kinematics, projectile motion

-Key topics: deductive and inductive reasoning, causality, final cause, hydrostatic paradox, pascal's principle, pressure.
+Key topics: deductive and inductive reasoning, causality, final cause, hydrostatic paradox, continuity equation, pascal's principle, hydrostatic pressure.

-PHY 201 Lecture: Torricelli's law and deriving a rate equation for draining a fluid-filled vessel....see course materials for this unit.
+PHY 201 Lecture: Fluid flow, torricelli's law; deriving a rate equation for draining a fluid-filled vessel; barometric equation....see course materials for this unit.

 Read: Submerged Bodies (ASGv2 Chap.
 15); Syringes, Siphons and Suckling Infants (ASGv2 Chap.
 16); and Life Under a Sea of Air (ASGv2 Chap.
 17).